clusterfuck-cyber/ffmpeg-5.1.6-wavefilt/README.md

 ## Author

-Not sure if Copilot invented this or if used to be part of FFmpeg.
+Not sure whether Copilot invented this or it used to be part of FFmpeg.
 FFmpeg developers - Copyright (c) 2025

 ## See Also